-CryoNet Station and Site Types
+CryoNet Station and Cluster Types

 The GCW surface observation network is comprised of a core component, called CryoNet, and contributing stations that are not part of CryoNet.
 The GCW network builds on existing cryosphere observing programmes and promotes the addition of standardized cryospheric observations to existing facilities in order to create more robust environmental observatories.
 The basic component of the GCW network is the station.
 A station measures one or more components of the cryosphere and one or more variables of each component, for example depth and density of the component snow.
-CryoNet stations must meet a minimum set of requirements, which includes providing ancillary meteorological measurements.
+CryoNet Stations must meet a minimum set of requirements, which includes providing ancillary meteorological measurements.
 Potential attributes of CryoNet stations are given below.
 All stations will be either Primary or Reference, and may have one or more additional attributes.

 - Primary - Have a target (intent) of long-term operation and have at least a 4-year initial commitment.